We are a multicultural, multilingual group of five associates with broad backgrounds and a common interest; improving the human response to adversity.

 Dr. Ron Breazeale is a clinical psychologist with over 35 years experience in the fields of mental health and substance abuse treatment.
 Dr. Breazeale is the founder and Executive Director of Psychological and Educational Services, one of the largest independent group mental health and substance abuse practices in northern New England.
-Dr. Breazeale is a partner in Building Resilience, L.L.C, and BounceBack, his brainchild.
+Dr. Breazeale is the founder of Building Resilience Associates, and BounceBack, his brainchild.
 He is the author and/or co-author of many of the Resilience Tools We Use to teach resilience skills.
 Dr. Breazeale provides resilience coaching services as well.

 As a child with a birth defect who has worn a prosthetic hook most of his life, he has both an academic and deeply personal understanding of resilience and disability.